AdobeDocs/experience-manager-65.en/help/forms/using/installing-configuring-intreactive-communication-correspondence-management.md

 Interactive communication is the default and recommended approach to create customer communications in AEM 6.5 Forms.
 If you have upgraded or migrated from a previous version, and plan to continue using letters (Correspondence Management), install the [AEMFD Compatibility package](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq640/fd/AEM-FORMS-6.4-COMPAT).

-The AEMFD Compatibility package allows you to use the following assets from AEM 6.3 Forms and AEM 6.2 Forms on AEM 6.5 Forms:
+The AEMFD Compatibility package allows you to use the following assets from AEM 6.4 Forms, AEM 6.3 Forms, and AEM 6.2 Forms on AEM 6.5 Forms:

 * Document fragments
 * Letters
 * Data dictionaries
 * Adaptive forms deprecated templates and pages